Key features of any good User Interface design

 What is UI design?

-UI, abbreviated form of User Interface, is a graphical layout of an application.
-It consists of the text, buttons, images, sliders and all the stuff the user interacts with.
+UI, an abbreviated form of User Interface, is a graphical layout of an application.
+It consists of the text, buttons, images, sliders, and all the stuff the user interacts with.
 UI is totally about aesthetics.
-It is upto the UI designers to make the app’s interface interactive, appropriately themed and visually-stimulating.
+It is up to the UI designers to make the app’s interface interactive, appropriately themed, and visually stimulating.

 What is UX design?